Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/tutorials/zen_tutorial/README.md

 <a id=""></a>
 <details open="open">
   <summary><b>Erythroid RAD21 ChIP-seq</b></summary>
-  This data by E. Georgiades et al (<a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE244929">GSE244929</a>) consists of RAD21 ChIP-seq from three healthy day 13 erythroid donors (donors 1, 2, and 30), each with three replicates.
+  This data by E. Georgiades et al consists of RAD21 ChIP-seq from three healthy day 13 erythroid donors (donors 1, 2, and 30), each with three replicates (<a href="https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE244929">GSE244929</a>).
 Either BAMs, or non-normalised bigWigs (as used in the tutorial) can be downloaded by command line:

   <ins>BAMs</ins>
 ```